puckowski/sd-spectrograms/README.md

 - LoRA fine-tune Stable Diffusion 1.5 and Stable Diffusion XL 1.0
 - Evaluate model quality
   - Test prompt adherence and text encoder associations
-  - Test diversity and check for model collapse
+  - Test diversity and check for mode collapse
   - Audio reconstruction tests with img2img

 Use ```AdamW``` optimizer.
 Some optimizers do not support text encoder training.